sagemath/sagecell/doc/embedding.rst

     :ref:`singlecell.makeSinglecell() <singlecell.makeSinglecell>`.

 .. _singlecell.renderEditor:
-.. function:: singlecell.renderEditor(editor, inputDiv)
+.. function:: singlecell.renderEditor(editor, inputLocation)

    Called by :ref:`singlecell.initCell() <singlecell.initCell>` Renders the
    code editor for a Single Cell instance.

    :param String editor: Name of editor to be rendered
-   :param inputDiv: jQuery selector corresponding to the location for Single
+   :param inputLocation: jQuery selector corresponding to the location for Single
       Cell input (where the editor should be created).
    :returns: ``[editor, editorData]`` where ``editor`` is the name of the
       rendered editor and ``editorData`` is additional data required to later modify the rendered editor.

 .. _singlecell.toggleEditor:
-.. function:: singlecell.toggleEditor(editor, editorData, inputDiv)
+.. function:: singlecell.toggleEditor(editor, editorData, inputLocation)

    Switches the editor type (triggered upon clicking the Editor toggle link in a Single Cell instance).